A00431008/matchmaking/README.md

 6. Bask in the glory of having an awesome new poster
 7. Make two (!) cool interactive visualizations

+## What are Embeddings?

+Embeddings represent words or sentences in a way that computers can understand and process, enabling them to use language like humans.
+Unlike humans, for whom words carry intuitive meaning, computers see words as mere sequences of characters (e.g., "iklvnmlrek," "23kj420," "!@#$%$%").
+Since, computers don't have any sense of meaning of words they cannot really understand what those sequence of characters mean or how they are related to each other.
+Embeddings provide a mathematical representation that helps computers relate words to each other and derive meaning out of them.

+To visualize embeddings, imagine them as points on a map.
+Instead of storing words as letters, embeddings convert them into numerical patterns (like coordinates) that reflect relationships.
+For instance, "like" and "love" are close, while "love" and "hate" are opposites.

+Lets try to convert some words into embedding-like representation so we can understand the concept better.
+With Calgary as the origin, imagining the word "like" as Banff, "love" as Kamloops, "hate" as Regina and the word "up" as Edmonton they can be represented as the following:

+    * like --> Banff(West, 128km)
+    * love --> Kamloops(West, 620km)
+    * hate --> Regina(East, 750km)
+    * up --> Edmonton(North, 300km)

+Here Banff and Kamloops are both west while Regina is east, the computer understands that "like" and "love" are similar but "love" is stronger while "hate" is completely opposite.
+The distance from the origin represents intensity.
+Similarly, the word "up" would be positioned north of Calgary (e.g., Edmonton) because "up" is a direction, whereas "like," "love," and "hate" are emotions.
+"Hate" is the negative of "like," but "up" is neither similar nor opposite—it exists in a separate dimension and hence a computer understands up is unrelated to the others.

+In the classmates.csv file, there are a number of interests posted by different people.
+When a computer processes those sentences by using embeddings, it can map entire sentences into a numerical space where similar sentences are closer together and unrelated sentences are farther apart.
+By getting these numeric coordinates for sentences (also known as Sentence Embeddings) it is now possible to tell whose interests are closer while whose interests are not similar.

+For example: From classmates.csv file, Sudeep likes watching movies (similar to Amit and Thoufiq) so they would have similar/close coordinates however Thoufiq and Amit both like "Playing Cricket" so they would have more similar coordinates than Sudeep with them.
+Louise on the other hand likes reading (which is similar to Amit and Sudeep) so Louise, Amit and Sudeep would be closer in that sense.
+However Louise likes baking as well which is dissimilar all the three.
+So Sentence embeddings would capture all these relations and then provide coordinates to Amit, Louise, Sudeep and Thoufiq showing how similar/dissimilar their interests are.

+This is also exactly what we aim to do in this project: use embeddings to analyze classmates.csv and group people with similar interests based on the distances between their sentence embeddings.

 ## Data Analysis

 To analyze the impact of sentence modifications on embeddings, we selected three sentences and made both **minor** (synonym replacement) and **major** (sentence restructuring) changes.
 We then computed the cosine similarity between the original and modified embeddings to assess how much the meaning was affected.